SaILaIDiN/Spine-Detection-with-CNNs/README.md

 **Q: There are no detections and I get the warning `missing key in source state_dict: ...` or `unexpected key in source state_dict: ...`**

 **A:** This means the model weights from the `.pth` file cannot be correctly matched to the expected model weights.
 This probably happens because the `--model_type` flag does not fit for the loaded model weights.
 The config file `configs/model_config_paths.yaml` shows which model type should be entered so that the correct weights are expected.
 For more details see [here](#predictioninference).

+**Q: The installation is stuck in the `Building wheel for mmcv-full (setup.py) ...` phase**

+**A:** For certain python versions there is no pre-compiled version of `mmcv` available, so it needs to be downloaded, compiled and installed.
+This may take more than ten minutes, so please be patient.